Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Objective Satisfaction Assumption

 \subsection{Learning Framework}

-Hu et al.\cite{hu_toward_2023} recently proposed a unified framework that encompasses many, if not all, learning paradigms.
-They introduced the \textit{Standard Equation of Machine Learning}, which defines a general learning problem as the minimization of an objective function over a hypothesis class.
-This objective function includes an experience term (reward, loss, etc.) and regularization terms, and may be defined implicitly via inner infimum or supremum over auxiliary variables.
-We detail here the main components of this framework, hiding irrelevant details for our purposes.
+Hu et al.\cite{hu_toward_2023} recently proposed a unified framework encompassing many, if not all, learning paradigms, centered on the \textit{Standard Equation of Machine Learning}, defining a learning problem as the minimization of an objective function over a hypothesis class.
+We list its main components below, hiding irrelevant details, and present the resulting equation (Eq.~\ref{eq:empirical-learning-problem}).

-\paragraph{Objective function} Formally, a learning task in any machine learning paradigm (supervised, unsupervised, self-supervised, RL, etc.) is an optimization problem where an \textit{objective function} has to be extremized.
-In supervised learning, the objective function is typically a loss function that measures the discrepancy between the model's predictions and the true labels.
-In RL, the objective function is often the expected cumulative reward, or return.
-In self-supervised learning, objectives can include reconstruction errors in autoencoders or likelihood functions in generative models.
-Regardless of the specific paradigm, the common thread is that learning involves minimizing or maximizing an objective function that hopefully captures the desired behavior or properties of the model.
-Then, without loss of generality, if $\mathcal{L}$ is the objective function to be minimized, then any monotone transform of $\mathcal{L}$ can be maximized instead, for example $\mathcal{M} \coloneq \exp(-\mathcal{L})$.
-In this paper, we will use both minimization and maximization interchangeably depending on the context.
+\paragraph{Objective function} Regardless of the specific machine learning paradigm (supervised, unsupervised, self-supervised, RL, etc.), a learning task is an optimization problem where an \textit{objective function} $\mathcal{L}$ is extremized by a learning algorithm.
+The objective function is composed of an \textit{experience term} $\mathcal{E}$, which provides feedback to the learning algorithm on the model's performance, and \textit{regularization terms} $\Omega$, which guide the algorithm toward well-behaved solutions.
+These components are detailed in the paragraphs below.
+Without loss of generality, if $\mathcal{L}$ is to be minimized, any monotone transform can be maximized instead, e.g.\ $\mathcal{M} \coloneq \exp(-\mathcal{L})$.
+We use minimization and maximization interchangeably, since they are equivalent up to this transformation.

+\paragraph{Experience term} The main driver of the learning process is the \textit{experience term} $\mathcal{E}$, which captures feedback from the environment, typically a loss measuring prediction error in supervised learning, a reward signal in RL, or a reconstruction error or likelihood in unsupervised learning.

+\paragraph{Population vs empirical distribution} Machine learning aims to build models that perform well on the distribution of real-world scenarios encountered after deployment, the \textit{population distribution} $\mathbb{P}$.
+Since this distribution is inaccessible, models are trained on an approximation, e.g., a finite dataset or a simulated environment, called the \textit{empirical distribution} $\widetilde{\mathbb{P}}$.
+This yields two forms of the experience term: the population $\mathcal{E}$, evaluated over $\mathbb{P}$, and the empirical $\widetilde{\mathcal{E}}$, evaluated over $\widetilde{\mathbb{P}}$ (typically replacing expectations by averages).
+Correspondingly, we write $\mathcal{L}$ for the population objective and $\widetilde{\mathcal{L}}$ for its empirical counterpart.